modest12345678/crops-doctor-apps/replit.md

 ### External Dependencies

-**OpenAI GPT-5 Vision API**: The core AI service for disease detection.
-Images are sent as base64-encoded data to the GPT-5 model with a specialized system prompt that identifies common potato diseases including Late Blight, Early Blight, Potato Virus Y, Blackleg, Common Scab, Potato Leafroll Virus, Fusarium Dry Rot, and healthy plants.
+**Google Gemini Vision API**: The core AI service for disease detection.
+Images are sent as base64-encoded data to the Gemini 2.5 Pro model with crop-specific system prompts that identify common diseases for each supported crop type (potato, tomato, corn, wheat, rice).
+Each crop has a curated list of common diseases, and the system adapts the analysis prompt based on the selected crop.
 Returns structured JSON responses with disease name, confidence level, description, symptoms, and treatment recommendations.

 **Database**: Configured for PostgreSQL via Neon serverless driver, though currently using in-memory storage.
 The Drizzle schema defines two tables:
-- `detections` - Stores disease detection results with image data and AI analysis
+- `detections` - Stores disease detection results with crop type, image data, and AI analysis
 - `training_data` - Collects user-submitted data for model improvement

 **Build & Development Tools**: